Pedro24681/space-weather-case-study/README.md

 # Space Weather Case Study

+Hello to all that may be reading this!
 This repository contains a complete, reproducible analysis pipeline to investigate geomagnetic activity (Kp index) and related solar wind drivers.
 The project demonstrates data integration, event detection, and an impact assessment with production-quality visualizations and a final summary report.

 ## Repository Structure